ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 If multiple Administrators are responsible for the same OSCORE group, they are expected to be aware of each other and of their shared responsibility, as well as to be aligned on what is in the best interest of the OSCORE group and its secure operation.
 It is out of the scope of this document to define how different Administrators are appointed as responsible for an OSCORE group, and how they achieve and maintain such an alignment with each other.

-A compromised Administrator may collude with unauthorized parties.
+A compromised Administrator could collude with unauthorized parties.
 Within the extent of the granted access rights, the compromised Administrator may leak group configurations, change them in such a way that communications in the OSCORE groups do not attain the originally intended security level, or delete OSCORE groups altogether thus impeding their secure operation.

-When an Administrator is found compromised, the pertaining Access Tokens MUST be revoked by the Authorization Server.
-A possible way for the Authorization Server to notify the affected Group Managers about such revoked Access Tokens is defined in {{I-D.ietf-ace-revoked-token-notification}}.
+When an Administrator is found compromised, the pertaining access tokens MUST be revoked by the Authorization Server.
+A possible way for the Authorization Server to notify the affected Group Managers about such revoked access tokens is defined in {{I-D.ietf-ace-revoked-token-notification}}.

 # IANA Considerations # {#iana}